Department of Public Works extends road closures in Dillard neighborhood

 The latest construction updates consist of:

-- one of the northbound travel lanes on the 3300 block of Allen Street will be closed, and one lane will remain open for all vehicular traffic (see map)
+- One of the northbound travel lanes on the 3300 block of Allen Street will be closed, and one lane will remain open for all vehicular traffic.

 This series of closures will be extended until Friday, Sept.
 29 to complete remaining utility repairs and roadway restoration as part of the Dillard Group A and B project.